jonnycomes/survivorpy/README.md

 df.head()
 ```

-By default, survivorpy caches tables locally after the first download.
+By default, survivorpy caches each table locally after the first download.
 To fetch the latest version from the source (kept in sync weekly with the survivoR package), use the `refresh` tag:

 ```python
 df = sv.load('castaways', refresh=True)